Burnout (noun): Exhaustion of physical or emotional strength or motivation usually as a result of prolonged stress or frustration.

 With exams just finishing and the semester two just beginning, College can be really overwhelming.
 As a student, you are also dividing your attention between your studies, your social life, growing up, and maintaining other things like a job and family/home obligations.
 That’s a lot!
 The high fees we have to pay are also a stressor, and accommodation has become another thing on the list for students to be concerned about.

 Trust me, I have been there.
-I was lucky to be a student that could live at home, but I still had a part-time job and I was in a really intense course in DIT.
+I was lucky to be a student that could live at home, but I still had a part-time job and I was in a really intense course in TU Dublin.
 There was a lot of pressure coming from everywhere, and I needed to find ways to cope.
 Here are some tips for things that I have learned along the way.

 Don’t be Hard on Yourself